1913 Ipswich Mills strike

 The 1913 Ipswich Mills strike was a labor strike involving textile workers in Ipswich, Massachusetts, United States.
 The strike began on April 22 and ended in defeat for the strikers by the end of July.

 The strike was organized by the Industrial Workers of the World, a labor union that had begun organizing the workers of the Ipswich Mills, a hosiery mill, in 1912.
 By 1913, many immigrant workers of the mill, primarily Greek and Polish people, began to demand an increase in wages, and on April 22, a walkout of a majority of the plant's workers (as many as 1,500) caused the mill to temporarily close.
 Town officials responded to the strike by bringing in additional police officers from nearby municipalities, and local media disparaged the strikers.
 On June 10, in an event known locally as "Bloody Tuesday", police opened fire on a group of strikers near the gates of the mill, killing one bystander and injuring several others.
 Afterwards, several union leaders were arrested, and the company began to evict striking workers from their company-owned homes.
 By the end of July, the strike had collapsed, and an October article in The Quincy Daily Ledger stated that by that time, many of the strikers had left Ipswich.
 Despite attracting national attention at the time, the strike ultimately fell into obscurity in Ipswich.
 However, since the 2010s, there has been increased interest in the historical event, which have included a presentation on the strike at the Ipswich Museum in 2013 (the 100th anniversary of the strike) and the installation of a memorial plaque for the strike and "Bloody Tuesday" in 2022.

 Background

 In the 1910s, the town of Ipswich, Massachusetts, was home to about 6,000 people.
 Like many towns in the region during this time, Ipswich had a strong textile industry and was home to a large population of immigrants, primarily Greeks and Poles.
-The town operated as a company town for the Ipswich Mills, a large hosiery mill in downtown Ipswich.
+The municipality operated as a company town for the Ipswich Mills, a large hosiery mill in downtown Ipswich.
 Stockholders in this mill included several influential figures in the state, such as William Loring, a member of the Massachusetts Supreme Judicial Court, and William Lawrence, the bishop of the Episcopal Diocese of Massachusetts, while the mill town itself was led by George Scofield, a local politician and publisher of the Ipswich Chronicle newspaper.